 It is important to be aware that Service Packs and Hotfixes are not just applicable to operating systems.
 Individual applications have their own Service Pack and Hotfix requirements.
-A Windows 2000 system that is completely current on Windows 2000 Hotfixes and Service Packs also needs to be kept current with Service Packs and Hotfixes for Internet Explorer and MS Office.
+A Windows 2000 system that is completely current on Windows 2000 Hotfixes and Service Packs also needs to be kept current with Service Packs and Hotfixes for Internet Explorer and served applications, such as Internet Information Services.
 The total security of the system requires attention to both Operating System and application levels.